Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 If the United States does not brake, but continues to accelerate on the wrong track, no safety barrier can prevent the derailment and there will surely be conflicts and confrontations, Qin said at his first press conference since his took office last year.

-Such competition is a rash gamble, with the fundamental interests of both peoples and even the future of humanity at stake, he added.
+Such competition is a reckless gamble, with the fundamental interests of both peoples and even the future of humanity at stake, he added.

 This echoed remarks Xi made to delegates on Monday that seemed to underscore Chinese frustration with US restrictions on access to technology and its support for Taiwan and regional military blocs in unusually frank terms.